jeblad/jeblad.github.io/_posts/2019-04-10-minicolumns-as-a-language.md

 categories:
   - neural nets
 title: Minicolumns as a language
-tagline: the strange similarities tags : formal languages, minicolumn
+tagline: the strange similarities with formal semantics tags : formal languages, minicolumn
 parent: neural_nets
 description: >-
-  Describing minicolumns as functions connecting and transforming symbols has similarities to formal semantics and inference in a neural nets.
+  Describing minicolumns as functions connecting and transforming symbols has similarities to formal semantics and inference in neural networks.
 authors:
   - jeblad
 licenses: